Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 Push state 5 onto stack, then consume a symbol of input (id)

 Now look at state 5 and *, the action is r6
 So reduce on F goes to id.
+We look at the length of the rhs which is one then pop that many symbols off the stack
 ```